 An admitted greenhorn in international affairs, Finger consulted with Wright in preparation for the conference.
-Their correspondence, preserved in the National Archives, makes for interesting reading.
-Aside from importuning Wright about arranging his itinerary to witness the coronation of George V in London, Finger offered to send Wright an opium outfit, seized in one of the Board's Chinatown forays, for display at the conference.
-This Wright accepted despite misgivings that any opium residue received therein would constitute a expense account in a 1904 Board scandal.
-He was attentive to the ladies but opposed women's suffrage.
-He was a member of the Progressive Republicans, the Odd Fellows, and the Unitarian church.
-He retired from the Board in 1922.
-According to Who's Who in California, 1928 -29, he authored "numerous papers and published addresses" on narcotics policy; unfortunately, he left no collected papers, and some of his writings appear to have been lost.
+Their correspondence, preserved in the National Archives, makes for interesting reading.80 Aside from importuning Wright about arranging his itinerary to witness the coronation of George V in London, Finger offered to send Wright an opium outfit, seized in one of the Board's Chinatown forays, for display at the conference.
+This Wright accepted despite misgivings that any opium residue received therein would constitute a "highly punishable offense."
+On a similar note, Finger offered the conference a "very liberal supply" of "our very finest California wines" courtesy of Westmore and Co., who would be delighted at this fine opportunity to advertise their wares.
+This was too much for Wright, who appear to have been lost.
 Facts about Finger's early life are from James M. Guinn, Historical and Biographical Record of Southern California (Chapman Co., Chicago 1902).

-&lt;sup>66 This epithet appears in Who's Who in California, 1928-9; similarly the Pacific Drug Review 27(12):26 (December 1915).
+75 This epithet appears in Who's Who in California, 1928-9; similarly the Pacific Drug Review 27(12):26 (December 1915).
 However, it should be noted that Finger was absent from the board when the crucial 1907 poison amendments regarding narcotics were adopted.

-&lt;sup>67 F.T.
+76 F.T.
 Herrick, "The Inebriate Law in Operation," California Bulletin of Charities and Corrections 1:11 (Nov.
 1911).

-&lt;sup>68 An official investigation eventually exonerated the Board, but Gov. Pardee declined to reappoint the tainted members, specifically resisting repeated appeals to re-appoint Finger.
+An official investigation eventually exonerated the Board, but Gov. Pardee declined to re-appoint the tainted members, specifically resisting repeated appeals to re-appoint Finger.
 Private communications in Finger's appointment file accuse him of dishonesty, favoritism and accepting money for pharmacy licenses: Gov. George Pardee Papers, Appointment application letters, Box 3, Bancroft Library, U. California, Berkeley.
 The story of the scandal is told in the San Francisco Examiner Aug.
 17-24, 1904 and the Call Aug.
 17-24 and Dec.
 30, 1904.

-&lt;sup>69 "Hon.
+78 "Hon.
 H.J.
 Finger Addresses V.C.P.
 Students on Harrison Act and State Poison Laws, February 13th," The Drug Clerk's Journal 7(6):20 (March 1918).

-&lt;sup>70 Lowes, op. cit., pp. 170-4.
+79 Lowes, op. cit., pp. 170-4.

-&lt;sup>71 Records of US Delegation to the International Opium Commission and Conferences of 1909-13, Record Group 43, Entry #40, Correspondence between Hamilton Wright and Henry J. Finger (National Archives).
+80 Records of US Delegation to the International Opium Commission and Conferences of 1909-13, Record Group 43, Entry #40, Correspondence between Hamilton Wright and Henry J. Finger (National Archives).